-A soft-start feature can be implemented with the LM25019 device using an external circuit.
-As shown in Figure 7-4, the soft-start circuit consists of one capacitor $C_1$ , two resistors, $R_1$ and $R_2$ , and a diode, D. During the initial start-up, the VCC voltage is established before the $V{OUT}$ voltage.
+A soft-start feature can be implemented with the LM5019 using an external circuit.
+As shown in Figure 7-3, the soft-start circuit consists of one capacitor, $C_1$ , two resistors, $R_1$ and $R_2$ , and a diode, D. During the initial start-up, the VCC voltage is established prior to the $V{OUT}$ voltage.
 Capacitor $C_1$ is discharged and D is thereby forward biased.
-The FB voltage is pulled up above the reference voltage (1.225 V) and switching is thereby disabled.
+The FB voltage exceeds the reference voltage (1.225 V) and switching is therefore disabled.
 As capacitor $C_1$ charges, the voltage at node B gradually decreases and switching commences. $V{OUT}$ gradually rises to maintain the FB voltage at the reference voltage.
-Once the voltage at node B is less than a diode drop above the FB voltage, the soft-start sequence is finished and D is reverse-biased.
+Once the voltage at node B is less than a diode drop above the FB voltage, the soft-start sequence is finished and D is reverse biased.

-During the initial part of the start-up, the FB voltage can be approximated as shown in Equation 8.
+During the initial part of the start-up, the FB voltage can be approximated as follows.
+Note that the effect of R1 has been ignored to simplify the calculation shown in Equation 5.